APIOps/community-resources/community.md

 Local groups are encouraged to seek out partners, which support group activities with various resources.
 One partner could for example pay food and drinks for one or more meetups.

-Partner packages are described in separate page.
-TODO: make a file and copy content from local drive.
+Partner packages are described in [separate page](https://github.com/APIOps/community-resources/blob/master/partner-packages.md).
+TODO: copy content from local drive.

 <a name="cooperation"/>
 ## Co-operation